 (1) Sell, barter, transfer or offer to sell or barter a license.

-(2) Purchase or procure by barter a license with intent to use it as evidence of the holder's qualification to practice audiology or speech pathology.
+(2) Purchase or procure by barter a license with intent to use it as evidence of the holder's qualification to practice audiology or speech and language pathology.

 (3) Alter a license.

 (4) Use or attempt to use a valid license which has been purchased, fraudulently obtained, counterfeited or materially altered.